Prepare yourself for a massive shock: What if we were to say that having a six-pack doesn’t necessarily mean that you have a strong core?

 - Simple everyday actions become easier, such as bending to put on shoes, lifting a package, turning to look behind you, sitting in a chair, bathing, dressing, or simply standing still.

-- The risk of falling and injuries is decreased.
+- The risk of falling and injuries decreases.

 - The load on the spine reduces.
 Your posture improves, allowing you to breathe deeply.